The Privacy, Data Protection and Cybersecurity Law Review: Russia

 Such a closed environment would make it easier to block any prohibited or unwanted services.
-The general idea of this law is to keep the Russian segment of the internet technically live even if it is switched off from the rest of the worldwide web (irrespective of whoever decides to do this – an external force or the Russian government itself).
-The blocking part also looks fairly logical, since it is currently difficult for the authorities to enforce blocking when illegal services are hosted by foreign-based providers.
-In a Russia-locked environment this would be much easier to do as all players would be only Russian companies and individuals.
+The general idea of this law is to keep the Russian segment of the internet technically live even if it is switched off from the rest of the worldwide web (irrespective of who decides to do this – an external force or the Russian government itself).

-It remains to be seen how this law would affect any foreign companies doing business in Russia.
-So far it does not seem that the law has had any significant effect on business.
+So far the law does not seem to have had any significant effect on business.
 However, in the event of a doomsday scenario where the Russian segment is switched off from the rest of the web, it would certainly affect everyone working with Russia.
-From our perspective, however, this law is a kind of loaded gun that the authorities want to have 'just in case' and it does not seem likely that they would initiate the switch-off themselves.

 Owing to the outbreak of covid-19, it has become apparent to the authorities, businesses and society in general that the market should move even more quickly towards total digitalisation.
 Currently, there are intensified initiatives to create a proper legal basis for remote working, electronic paperwork and digital passports for individuals, for example.
 It appears that the next few years will change the Russian privacy landscape significantly.